 It happens every year.
 The big standardized test comes and goes and the students think the year is over.
 Even as I emphasized the test less and less, I still had students that thought they didn’t have to try anymore once the test was over…and we still had two months left!
 I had to do something because this just wasn’t going to work for me.
 Before I knew it, this time after testing became my FAVORITE time of the year!

 Sure, it can be a lot more work but I have students engaged each year until the very last day when we’re trying to finish up some of the things that we just will not have time to finish.
-In this post, I’m going to share with you some of those end of the year engaging activities that still cover content (for the most part) but in a fun way so students actually WANT to keep working until the very last day!
-I don’t just want them doing busy work (even though I sure do have some of those types of things handy) but I want them continuing to learn and grow.
+In this post, I’m going to share with you some of those end-of-the-year engaging activities that still cover content (for the most part) but in a fun way so students actually WANT to keep working until the very last day!
+I don’t just want them doing busy work (even though I sure do have some of those types of things handy) but I want them to continue to learn and grow.

 Create & Play Review Games